 We’ve saved the most important question for last.
 A KPI is a measurable value that lets a business or individual gauge performance.
 Not every business cares about the same thing.

 For some, CPA is the be-all-end-all.
 I cannot tell you how many kickoff calls begin with a cost per acquisition plucked from thin air.
 If you’re sure this is the KPI for your business, set a goal grounded in logic.
-If something more concrete is your style, you can figure out how many conversions (RIP converted clicks) tracked through AdWords it takes on-average to result in a bona fide client and determine your actual CPA.
+If something more concrete is your style, you can figure out how many conversions (RIP converted clicks) tracked through Google Ads it takes on-average to result in a bona fide client and determine your actual CPA.
 You can also leverage your existing CPA from other channels, make that your goal for paid search, and ratchet up or down accordingly once you’ve got more account data to work from.

 - Leverage competitor analysis and keyword research to reduce your learning curve and hit the ground running.

 - Determine your budget by establishing the KPIs that are most important to your business and working backwards from the figures that represent profitability.

 Generally speaking, each of your Google Ads search campaigns is going to fall into one the following five categories: research, branded, competitor, high intent, and top performers.
 Each of these designations is malleable; a few are downright fluid.